The MC5, 1969. --photo: Leni Sinclair.

-Paul refers to a Fifth Estate reporter, Sam Carrol, writing an article about the National Guard killing a man at a checkpoint.
-This refers to the actual reporting by Frank Joyce, then the newspaper's News Editor, on the incident, and its follow-up.
+Paul mentions a Fifth Estate reporter, Sam Carrol, writing an article about the National Guard killing a man at a checkpoint.
+This refers to the actual reporting by Frank Joyce, then the newspaper's News Editor, on the incident and its follow-up.

 P. 202 The Wilhelm Reich Museum in Rangeley, Maine remains open and dedicated to displaying the research of Reich into the consequences of authoritarian personalities.

 P. 202 Although most 1960s radicals were hostile to organized religion, exceptions to their thinking were people such as Dr. Martin Luther King, the Berrigan brothers, and other radical clergy.
 Buddhism of the philosophical variety advocated by Allen Watts gained wide appreciation.

 P. 213 Gideon International says it has distributed 1.8 billion Bibles by 2021 ensuring the book’s status as the number one bestselling title in history.
 Fortunately, their presence is diminishing.